Forced transfer

 | Operational correction | Correct a documented exception approved by the asset operator. |

-Do not use forced transfer to avoid normal holder approval, compliance review,
+Do not use forced transfer to avoid normal holder approval, a compliance review,

-or operational friction.
-If the holder can initiate the transfer and the
+or routine friction.
+If the holder can initiate the transfer and the recipient

 ## Prerequisites [#prerequisites]